sinch/docs/docs/numbers/numbers-getting-started/numbers-getting-started-rent-a-number.md

 ---
-title: Searching and renting numbers
+title: Search, rent and configure numbers in the US
 excerpt: ''
 hidden: false
 ---

-## Rent a number in the US
+## Search for a number

-To rent a number you first need to find a number that suites the needs for your application.
+Search for numbers that are available to rent.
+In this GET example, replace {projectId}, {clientId} and {clientSecret} with your values and search for any US number.

-### Search for a number
+You can filter by any property on the available number resource.
+Learn more about it [here](https://developers.sinch.com/reference#numberservice_listavailablenumbers).

-Search for numbers that are available for you to rent.
-In this example you will search for any US number.
+#### Request

 ```shell
 curl --request GET \